basho/basho_docs/source/languages/en/riak/ops/running/nodes/adding-removing.md

 introduction|https://github.com/rzezeski/try-try-try/tree/master/2011/riak-core-the-vnode]]
 of what happens during a vnode's lifecycle, including an overview of the different states of handoff.</div>
+{{/<1.0.0}}

+{{#1.0.0+}}
+_Note: Since Riak 1.0, all partition ownership decisions in a cluster are made by a single node (the claimant.)_

+When a new node joins the cluster, the cluster's claimant creates a new ring, attempting to distribute partitions evenly across the cluster.
+This ring is not immediately used, but serves as a template for the final state of the cluster's ring once all partition ownership transfers have completed.

+Once created, the claimant uses this new ring to generate a list of pending changes to the cluster.
+These changes need to occur before the transition to the new ring can be completed.
+This list consists of partitions whose ownership needs to be transfered between nodes, as well as the state of the transfers (complete or awaiting.)
+This list is distributed to the cluster members via the gossip protocol.

+Once the pending changes list is gossiped to the other members of the cluster, nodes will begin handing off partitions.
+As transfers of partitions between nodes complete, the pending changes list is updated.
+The updated pending changes list is distributed to members of the cluster as updates are made to it.

+Throughout the handoff process, the claimant uses this updated list to make incremental changes to the ring.
+Each time an incremental change is made, the new ring is distributed to all cluster members to reflect the new owner of the recently transfered partition.
+Once all transfers are complete, the ring distributed by the claimant will be the one created when the join command was executed, and the ownership handoff process will be complete.
+{{/1.0.0+}}

 Removing a Node From a Cluster
 ------------------------------